• Share this on:

 Poland strengthens its position as a lower-cost European supplier

-As an Eastern-European country, Poland benefits from its closeness to the Western-European market.
-This allows suppliers to offer short delivery times.
-At the same time, labour is relatively affordable compared to Western Europe.
-Suppliers have a good understanding of the European consumer and have well-established and efficient production lines.
-In addition, products that are ‘Made in Europe’ are increasingly popular.
+As an Eastern European country, Poland benefits from its location, allowing for short delivery times.
+At the same time, labour is relatively affordable.
+Suppliers have a good understanding of the European consumer and have well-established, efficient production lines.
+Products that are ‘made in Europe’ are also increasingly popular.

 Turkish supplies peaked sharply in 2020

-Like Poland, Turkey also has the advantage of being located close to the European market.
-The country also offers a low-cost workforce, and relatively easy and affordable transport.
-This makes production locations in Turkey attractive based on cost and lead times.
+Like Poland, Türkiye has the advantage of being located close to the European market.
+The country also offers a low-cost workforce and relatively easy and affordable transport.
+This makes production locations in Türkiye attractive based on cost and lead times.

-Turkey has a dual role in the market.
-Turkish producers are direct competitors to Poland with an industrially made product for the lower ends of the market.
-Turkey also has a handmade tradition in soap making.
+Türkiye has a dual role in the market.
+Turkish producers are direct competitors to Poland with an industrially made product for the (private label) lower ends of the market.
+Türkiye also has a handmade tradition in soap making.
 The country is famous for its Turkish hammam tradition, often using olive oil-based soap.
 By adding brand value to this, they can compete in the mid-high market.
 This is also your target market.
 You should differentiate with specific ingredients and scents, sustainable values, design, packaging, and customised service to importers.

 China provides low-cost mass production

-China is a competitive supplier because of its low-cost workforce, availability of raw materials and efficient shipping to Europe (compared to other Asian countries).
-However, the country’s rising labour costs in the last ten years have affected its price competitiveness.
-In the coming years, disruptions following China’s trade war with the United States and the COVID-19 pandemic may negatively impact the country’s trade performance.
+China’s strengths are its low-cost workforce, availability of raw materials and efficient shipping to Europe.
+However, rising labour costs have affected the country’s price competitiveness.
+In the coming years, China’s trade war with the United States and other disruptions may affect exports.
 This could benefit companies from other developing countries who can make an industrialised product for the mass market.

-Indonesia is a private label manufacturer of soaps for importers in the lower and middle ends of the market.
-The country also has a flourishing crafts industry that offers handmade soap for the mid-high end, but it’s relatively small.
-Wages in Indonesia are relatively high for an Asian country, but energy costs are still relatively affordable due to government subsidies on fossil fuel.
-The logistical structure and business climate in Indonesia are good, making the country accessible for European importers.
+Indonesia is a private-label manufacturer of soaps for importers in the lower/middle ends of the market.
+The country’s flourishing crafts industry also offers handmade soap for the mid-high end, but at a relatively small scale.
 You can compete with Indonesia’s handmade soap via your ingredients and scents, sustainability, design and packaging, as well as personalised service to importers.

 Which companies are you competing with?